knowitall/ollie/README.md

   http://www.maltparser.org/mco/english_parser/engmalt.html

 Ollie works with any other parser in the `nlptools` project.
 For example, it is easy to swap out Malt for Stanford's parser.
-Stanford's parser is not an option by default because of licensing conflicts, but it was used for some of the results in the paper.
+Stanford's parser is not a part of the Ollie distribution by default because of licensing conflicts, but the Stanford parser was used as the execution parser for the results in the paper.
+Malt Parser was used to bootstrap the patterns.
+We are interested in Clear parser as an alternative, but it's not a trivial change because Clear uses a slightly different dependency representation.

 ## Using Eclipse